Finite group actions and G-monopole classes on smooth 4-manifolds: Introduction

 admit a solution for every choice of a Riemannian metric.
 Clearly a basic class, i.e. the first Chern class of a Spin$^c$ structure with a nonzero Seiberg-Witten invariant is a monopole class.
 However, ordinary Seiberg-Witten invariants which are gotten by the intersection theory on the moduli space of solutions $(A,\Phi)$ of the above equations is trivial in many important cases, for example connected sums of 4-manifolds with $b_2^+>0$.

-Bauer and Furuta \cite{BF, bau} made a breakthrough in detecting a monopole class on certain connected sums of 4-manifolds.
-Their new brilliant idea is to generalize the Pontryagin-Thom construction to a proper map between infinite-dimensional spaces, which is the sum of a linear Fredholm map and a compact map, and take some sort of a stably-framed bordism class of the Seiberg-Witten moduli space as an invariant.
-However its applications are still limited in that this new invariant which is expressed as a stable cohomotopy class is difficult to compute, and we are seeking after further refined invariants of the Seiberg-Witten moduli space.
+Bauer and Furuta \cite{BF, bau} made a breakthrough in detecting a monopole class on connected sums of 4-manifolds.
+Their brilliant idea is to generalize the Pontryagin-Thom construction to the ``monopole map", i.e. a proper map between infinite-dimensional spaces given by the Seiberg-Witten equations, and take some sort of a stably-framed bordism class of the Seiberg-Witten moduli space as a new invariant.
+However its applications are still limited in that this new invariant which is expressed as a stable cohomotopy class is difficult to compute (especially when $b_1\ne 0$), and we are seeking after further refined invariants of the Seiberg-Witten moduli space.

 In the meantime, sometimes we need a solution of the Seiberg-Witten equations for a specific metric rather than any Riemannian metric.
 The case we have in mind is the one when a manifold $M$ and its Spin$^c$ structure $\frak{s}$ admit a smooth action by a compact Lie group $G$ and we are concerned with finding a solution of the Seiberg-Witten equations for any $G$-invariant metric.